Amended in 2004

 2. Children’s Services/Child Care

 Children are our future and their care is a community issue.
-Changes in family structures, employment patterns and expectations require an extended provision of accessible child care to adequately service the needs of all types of families.
+Changes in family structures, employment patterns and expectations require provision of accessible child care to adequately service the needs of all types of families.
 Child care should be provided on the same basis as schooling of older children, a responsibility of society.

 WEL calls on the Commonwealth Government to fulfil its responsibility to provide resources for the establishment and maintenance of an adequate number of high quality child care places to ensure that both children and parents have the services and support necessary to allow for personal development, paid work, family responsibilities, community service and respite in times of stress.
 The care should be of a high standard, which requires the provision of training and proper remuneration for child care workers and a sound educational program for the children.